claudio-silva/gitbook-prism-ext-demo/README.md

 ## Configuration

-Please study this project's [book.json](https://github.com/claudio-silva/gitbook-prism-ext-demo/blob/master/book.json) file, which contains a valid demo configuration, and the source of this [README.md](https://github.com/claudio-silva/gitbook-prism-ext-demo/blob/master/README.md) document.
+Please study this project's [book.json](https://github.com/claudio-silva/gitbook-prism-ext-demo/blob/master/book.json) file, which contains a valid demo configuration, and the source code of this [README.md](https://raw.githubusercontent.com/claudio-silva/gitbook-prism-ext-demo/master/README.md) document.

-Feel free to use the `custom.js` and `custom.css` files on your own books, or just parts of them.
+Feel free to use the bundled `custom.js` and `custom.css` files on your own books, or just parts of them.

 The `custom.js` Prism plugin is a demo of how to create your own plugins that you may include on your books.
 This specific plugin demo just suppresses line numbers when the code block has a single line.